JasonThomasData/NoMoreTablesGenerator/README.md

 ##No More Tables generator
-###A soolution to building responsive tables for phone and PC alike.
+###A solution to building responsive tables for phone and PC alike.

 The issue with tables is that on phone, any more than three columns will go off over to the right.